sciffany/Minesweeper/README.md

 C++ and SFML-based Minesweeper game.
 Can you play this classic?

-Unfortunately, I have switched to Mac and am unable to change anything or even test this game.
-Currently, I am stuck with a not-so-nice difficulty and board size.
-If you are a Windows User, you can tweak and modify the code.

-Have fun!
+## Running the program

+### Windows
+  Run `mines.exe` file

+### Mac

+  I am currently finding a good IDE to revive this project which was developed on Windows.

+## Modifying Board Size

+While I am still unable to rebuild this program, you can modify the `WIDTH` and `HEIGHT` variables in `mines.cpp` file and recompile using your IDE of choice.